DeepRank/deeprank/docs/_build/html/_sources/deeprank.generate.rst.txt

     - Burried surface area
     - Contact Residue Densities

 More features can be easily implemented and integrated in the data generation workflow.
-You can see example here: :ref:`_ref_own_feature`.
+You can see example here.
 The calculation of a number of target values have also been implemented:

     - i-RMSD
     - l-RMSD